INPUT TAX CREDIT UNDER GST

 Who is eligible for ITC under GST?

-• Every registered person is entitled to take the credit of tax paid on input
+• Every registered person can take the credit of tax paid on input.

-• Credit is allowed for input supply which are used or intended to be used in the course or furtherance of his business
+• The business allows credit for input supply that he uses or intends to use in the course or furtherance of his operations.

-• As per the SGST and CGST Act, a taxable person who is registered as per the GST Act and is paying the tax due is eligible to claim ITC.
+• As per the SGST and CGST Act, a taxable person registered under the GST Act and paying the tax due can claim ITC.

 ITC can be claimed by a person registered under GST only if he fulfills all the conditions as prescribed.
-Some input tax credits are specifically blocked/restricted by the GST law.
+The GST law specifically blocks/restricts some input tax credits.

-1. Registration: One must be registered under GST and have valid GSTIN
+1. Registration: You must register under GST and have a valid GSTIN.

 2. Possession tax invoice: The dealer possesses the tax invoice, debit note or other tax paying documents.

 3. Receipt of goods or services or both: He has received goods and services or both.
-Goods/services must not be used for personal consumption/exempted supplies.
+Do not use goods/services for personal consumption/exempted supplies.

 –It includes goods received by the agent or third person under his direction before or during movement of goods I.e. if the goods are sold in transit.